abhinavabcd/QuizApp_Android/README.md

 8. Once the data is loaded , start the server by running server.py

 ##Client Configuration
-8. In ServerCalls.java change the SERVER_ADDR and CDN path variables to suit your need ,pointing to the webserver and the server which hosts your images and asset files.
+8. In ServerCalls.java change the SERVER_ADDR and CDN path variables to suit your need ,pointing to the server and the server which hosts your images and asset files respectively.

 Conversations/chatting works with Google GCM notifications for now. will change to websockets at later point of time.

-#Scaling the webserver
+#Scaling the server
-To launch a new webserver, change Config.py and add your current server to existing 'WebserveMap' and 'ExternalWebServerMap' with your server id ,  to the existing list , this list will be propagated to other servers , so update it carefully before launching the new server.
+To launch a new server, change Config.py and add your current server to existing 'WebserverMap' and 'ExternalWebServerMap' with your server id ,  to the existing list , this list will be propagated to other servers , so update it carefully before launching the new server.
 You should be good to go, it integrates seemlessly in terms of horizontal scaling, MongoDb can be deployed in a cluster to scale the db .
 For any issues you can open up an issue or email abhinavabcd@gmail.com or vinay.bhargav.reddy@gmail.com